-------------------------Monitor------------------------

 Alternatively, you can collect data with Excel in real-

-time by writing an Excel macro to read data from the
+time by using an Excel macro to read data from the

 Windmill DDE Panel.
 For more details see our Excel page at